CHARACTER CREATION

 wisely!
 This is somewhat deceptive, however, in that it only affects various

-side skills that you will use in ground combat, and a few skills you
+side skills that you will use in ground combat, and a few space+ground skills you

 receive at various level milestones.
 The most sensible way to make your selection